albi113007/Albi113007/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'am albin a software devloper based in kerala.
+I'm albin a software developer based in kerala.

 I Mostly work on Front End Stuff - React, Next Js, Typescript, Tailwind CSS and a bit of Designing Responsive UI Interfaces With Tool Like Figma

-This is a Fresh Profile Wher I'll be Uploading some Smaller Projects, Experiments, and Things I'am Currently working on.
+This is a Fresh Profile Where I'll be Uploading some Smaller Projects, Experiments, and Things I'am Currently working on.
 Everything Here Is Build From Scratch.

 ---